10-Minute Talks: The life and work of Elizabeth Barrett Browning

 Professor Isobel Armstrong FBA discusses key stages of Elizabeth Barrett Browning's life and work, from the courtship letters she wrote to her future husband through to the 19th-century social and political issues that fed into her work.

-I'm Isabelle Armstrong.
+I'm Isobel Armstrong.
 I'm a Fellow of the British Academy, the UK's voice for the humanities and social sciences, and today I'm talking about the Victorian poet Elizabeth Barrett Browning, often known by her initials E. B. B.

 I think she must be one of the few Victorian women poets who are still a household name today – it's quite a feat.
 Many people will know her by the sonnet How Do I Love Thee?, part of a sonnet sequence called Sonnets from the Portuguese, that she wrote to her husband Robert Browning before they were married and gave to him after their elopement.
 That elopement in 1846 has become the stuff of popular imagination; popularised, made famous, by the play, The Barretts of Wimpole Street and also by the two movies of 1934 and 1957.